 Were published the following data:

-GBP/USD: during the Asian session the pair rose to $1.3120.
-Lb is adjusted after the rapid 2-day decline on Thursday and Friday.
+GBP/USD: during the Asian session the pair rose to $1.3260.
+Pound, as the Euro continued yesterday’s correction.
 On the hourly chart bullish divergence correction helps to develop.
-However, globally the pair is in a steady downtrend.
+However, globally the pair is still in a steady downward trend and is now near the resistance of the descending channel on September 20.
 In such a situation, it makes sense to open a new sale on the end of a correction.
-The nearest resistance is at $1.3145 (high of the American session, October 5)
+The nearest resistance is at $1.3290 (maximum of 4 October)

-USD/JPY: trading the Asian session the pair fell to a Y112.30.
-The pair continued Friday’s decline after the publication of the NFP.
+USD/JPY: during the Asian trading session the pair fell to a Y112.25.
+The pair continues to consolidate after the early reduction.
 It is worth noting that the couple already the second week trading range near the level of Y113.
-Globally the USD/JPY is still under bullish control.
-Most appropriate in this situation will be opening new purchases from the lower border of the last traded range.
-The nearest support is the level of Y112.30 (session low)
+However, globally the USD/JPY is still under bullish control and updating the yesterday’s high will open the way to new growth of the pair.
+The nearest support is the level of Y112.00-05 (Oct 10-11 lows)

 Bogdan Terzi, an analyst at TeleTrade